Markhenn/jammmingMarkProject/jammming/README.md

+#Jammming App for Codecademy Class

+This App was created by Mark Henninger

+- about the app
+- how to run locally
+- stacks used
+- technical rational

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>